 When you aren't able to express your anger, you may bottle it up.
 This can cause angry outbursts at inappropriate times.
-It may also make you feel more angry in general, leading you to react more aggressively in other situations.
+It may also make you feel angrier in general, leading you to react more aggressively in other situations.

 Why am I so angry?

-Everyone is different and will have their own anger triggers.
+Everyone will have their own anger triggers.
 It could be that you feel you are being treated unfairly, or you may simply be frustrated.
-For many people a sense of powerlessness can lead to frustration and anger.
+For many people, a sense of powerlessness can lead to frustration and anger.

 Do I need help with anger management?

 Recognising that you have a problem with anger management can be difficult.
 You may think being angry is just the way you are, or you may not recognise your symptoms as anger related.

 If the following has happened, you may benefit from professional anger management help:

 - Your behaviour has led you to break the law.